brajeshwar/brajeshwar.github.io/_posts/2012/2012-12-24-a-quick-chat-about-in50hrs-with-vijay-anand.md

----
-layout: post
-title: A quick chat about "In50Hrs" with Vijay Anand
+# A quick chat about "In50Hrs" with Vijay Anand
----

 Many in the Indian Startup scene knows Vijay Anand or have heard of him.
 Vijay Anand run [The Startup Centre](http://thestartupcentre.com/) and is very involved with Startups and Entrepreneurs in India.